deepset-ai/haystack/docs/_src/api/api/retriever.md

 - `epsilon`: epsilon parameter of optimizer
 - `weight_decay`: weight decay parameter of optimizer
 - `grad_acc_steps`: number of steps to accumulate gradient over before back-propagation is done
-- `use_amp`: Whether to use automatic mixed precision (AMP) or not.
-The options are:
+- `use_amp`: Whether to use automatic mixed precision (AMP) natively implemented in PyTorch to improve training speed and reduce GPU memory usage.
-"O0" (FP32)
-"O1" (Mixed Precision)
-"O2" (Almost FP16)
-"O3" (Pure FP16).
-For more information, refer to: https://nvidia.github.io/apex/amp.html
+For more information, see (Haystack Optimization)[https://haystack.deepset.ai/guides/optimization] and (Automatic Mixed Precision Package - Torch.amp)[https://pytorch.org/docs/stable/amp.html].
 - `optimizer_name`: what optimizer to use (default: AdamW)
 - `num_warmup_steps`: number of warmup steps
 - `optimizer_correct_bias`: Whether to correct bias in optimizer